centresource/jersey/README.md

 ````

 ## Usage
+Require `jersey.css` in your applications main stylesheet.
+You can optionally `@import _jersey_variables.scss` in your Sass files for access to Jersey's color and breakpoint variables.

-It's recommend that you do not include `normalize.css` if you are including `jersey.css`.
+It is recommend that you do not include `normalize.css` if you are including `jersey.css`.
 Jersey includes `normalize.css` itself.
 Loading `normalize.css` more than once will have unwanted results.